google/rekall/docs/Manual/Plugins/Windows/PEInfo.md

 ---
 abstract: Print information about a PE binary.
-args: {address-space: The address space to use., executable: If provided we create
+args: {address_space: 'The address space to use. (type: String)

+    ', executable: 'If provided we create an address space from this file. (type:
+    String)

-    an address space from this file., image-base: 'The base of the image. (type: SymbolAddress)
+    ', image_base: 'The base of the image. (type: SymbolAddress)

     ', verbosity: 'An integer reflecting the amount of desired output: 0 = quiet, 10 = noisy. (type: IntParser)